1. Is the Mountains to Coast Ride a good choice for new riders?

 The Cycle NC Mountains to Coast Ride is suitable for cyclists of all skills levels from novice to the seasoned veteran.
 The first few days will feature hilly terrain with some climbing and downhill descents.
 As the ride nears the Coastal region of North Carolina, the roads will flatten and straighten out.
 Training is always a key part to completing the Mountains to Coast Ride so be sure to check out our 8 Week Training Plan or other resources to prepare for 7 days of back to back riding.

 The route is fully supported, meaning, we have SAG vans patrolling the route in case you break down or need assistance.
 Rest stops are set up approximately 10-20 miles apart to offer refreshments, snacks and a chance to rest.
 Bike mechanics are ready to repair and get you back on the road to finish out the day.
-The route is signed and marked for easy navigation from start to finish.
+The route is marked for easy navigation from start to finish.

 2. What does my registration fee include?